How Rewards Work

 Missed Rewards

-If your node is offline or not fully synced when an eligible slot arrives, it may fail to produce a proposal and thus miss a reward for the slot.
-If a proposal is produced or gossiped too late, or not received by enough other nodes in time, it may also not be included in the canonical block and thus the slot reward may be missed.
-Note that this has no bearing whatsoever upon future eligibilities, and note also that the protocol does not allow a miner to subsequently "earn back" lost rewards.
-In this scenario, the coins that the miner would've received will instead be allocated proportionally (i.e., by weight) to the other eligible miners that successfully produced proposals in the same slot.
-By far the most common cause of missed rewards is node updates.
-We strongly encourage you to closely track your node eligibilities and not restart or upgrade within 2-3 layers before an upcoming eligibility (so that the node has a chance to fully initialize and sync in time).
+If your node is offline or not fully synced when an eligible slot arrives, it may fail to produce a proposal and thus miss the reward for the slot.
+If a proposal is produced or gossiped too late, or not received by enough other nodes in time, it may not be included in the canonical block and thus the slot reward may be missed.
+Note that this has no bearing whatsoever upon future eligibility slots and that the protocol does not allow a smesher to subsequently "earn back" lost rewards.

 Reward Lifecycle

-The end to end reward lifecycle works as follows:
+The end-to-end reward lifecycle works as follows: